 While positive Facebook posts tend to generate other positive posts, negative posts tend to generate negative ones.
+But here's the good news: Positive posts tend to be more "contagious" than the negative variety.
 "For every one happy message that you write, our study suggests that your friends who live in other cities will be influenced by that to write an additional one or two posts themselves," said study author James Fowler, a professor at the University of California, San Diego.

 Similarly, when negative posts were removed, the opposite occurred.
 The findings provide experimental evidence that emotions can be contagious, even without direct interaction or nonverbal cues, the researchers say.
 "These results indicate that emotions expressed by others on Facebook influence our own emotions," the authors wrote in the study published June 17 in the journal Proceedings of the National Academy of Sciences.
 Contagious moods The idea that emotional states can spread among people without their awareness, known as emotional contagion, has been shown before in laboratory experiments.
 Cyber emotion Copyright 2014 LiveScience, a TechMediaNetwork company.
 36.pdf.
 Symptoms - Internet Addiction - Internet Addiction.
 Julia Bursten & Mark Dombeck, Ph.D.
 Updated: Apr 16th 2004 Internet addiction is not recognized as a formal mental health disorder.
 However, mental health professionals who have written about the subject note symptoms or behaviors that, when present in sufficient numbers, may indicate problematic use.

+Abstract The study explored the immediate impact of internet exposure on the mood and psychological states of internet addicts and low internet-users.
 Participants were given a battery of psychological tests to explore levels of internet addiction, mood, anxiety, depression, schizotypy, and autism traits.
 They were then given exposure to the internet for 15 min, and re-tested for mood and current anxiety.
 Internet addiction was associated with long-standing depression, impulsive nonconformity, and autism traits.
 High internet-users also showed a pronounced decrease in mood following internet use compared to the low internet-users.
 The immediate negative impact of exposure to the internet on the mood of internet addicts may contribute to increased usage by those individuals attempting to reduce their low mood by re-engaging rapidly in internet use.